What Is Tor?

 Strong Anonymity

 With three relay hops and multi-layer encryption, Tor provides a level of anonymity that surpasses VPNs.
 Simultaneously identifying both the source and destination of a communication is extremely difficult.
+For those who want to learn more about the principles behind online anonymity, books on internet privacy offer valuable background.

 Censorship Circumvention